linode/docs/docs/platform/stackscripts.md

     [![A search.](/docs/assets/1509-stackscripts_search_small.png)](/docs/assets/1510-stackscripts_search.png)

 2. For this example we'll select the first search result.
 This brings us to a page where we can define the variables that will go into the StackScript.
 In this case, the MySQL root password.
-The other options are standard whenever you deploy a new disk image.
+The other options are standard whenever you deploy a new disk.

     [![A public StackScript.](/docs/assets/1511-stackscripts_com_example_small.png)](/docs/assets/1512-stackscripts_com_example.png)

 3. Once you've adjusted the options, hit **Deploy**.
-You will be returned to the Linode Dashboard, and a disk image will be created.
+You will be returned to the Linode Dashboard, and a disk will be created.

     [![The newly created.](/docs/assets/1521-stackscripts_disk_create_small.png)](/docs/assets/1522-stackscripts_disk_create.png)